 You might have to scroll down to see them all.

-No new segments found
+No new segments found above your threshold of

-new segments imported for matches.
+new segments over (or with no cM value set) imported for ~ matches.